peerquery/V2/README.md

 ## How to run it
+The site is built on Node.js and Boostrap.
 In the json.package file you will find all the dependiaries which are:
 * express
 * sitemap
 * body-parser

-##What you should know
+## What you should know

 **This version is only a Prrof of Concept so does not include all the features for a full site.**
 This site runs on Steem Connect v2 so to use it you MUST have your own Steem Connect v2 app - not account.